 Literacy and Vocabulary Acquisition

-An element of the School Inspection Framework, linked to early reading and phonics, is that ‘stories, poems, rhymes and non-fiction are chosen for reading to develop pupils’ vocabulary, language comprehension and love of reading’ (Ofsted Inspection Handbook).
+An element of the School Inspection Framework, linked to early reading and phonics, is that ‘stories, poems, rhymes and non-fiction are chosen to develop pupils’ vocabulary, language comprehension and love of reading’ (Ofsted Inspection Handbook).
 Reading aloud to pupils should be high on every classroom teacher’s agenda.

-The Importance Of Oracy For Writing
+The Importance of Oracy for Writing

 A Focus on Oracy Supports the Acquisition of Vocabulary